sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 ```

+### Tests for approving system functionality
+1. Setup NLB & VMs and send logs to the NLB.
+   We should see logs on both Virtual Machines.
+2. Logs will fill up 90% of hard disk space.
+   Logrotate should rotate the log files and empty hard disk drive of log archives.
+3. CPU of one of the VMs reaches 75% consumption for over 5 minutes.
+   A new VM will start with the same configuration as the rest of the VMs.
+   NLB rules should update automatically and logs should be dispatched to the new VM.
+4. CPU of one of the VMs is below 75% consumption for over 5 minutes.
+   The extra VM should stop.
+   NLB rules should update automatically and logs should be dispatched to the remaining VMs.

 Azure SKUs to select:
-- Standard NLB
+- Standard NLB.
-- D2s_v3 with extra data SSD premium hard disk (256GB) for the logs
+- D2s_v3 with extra data SSD premium hard disk (256GB) for the logs.
+- Flexible VM Scale Set.
+- Each VM will have a single Network interface unit.
+- Network acceleration must be used.
+- VM Generation 2 will be used.
+- We will use Centos 7.9 OS with the latest updates.

 ### Implementation